Arriving by air

 Metro (underground railway)

-There is no metro station in the area.
+The area where the hotel is located is outside the Athens Metro network and there are no metro stations in the area.
 Use other options, such as taxi and bus, to get to the city center and back to the hotel.

 Once in the city area covered by metro network, by all means, use the metro – it is reliable, convenient, clean, and safe.
 Tickets are available from vending machines and ticket shops in major stations, and must be validated before boarding the train.